Project

 Related to Ruby master - Feature #20100: [Feature] Better / easier support for (optional) colours, on the commandline, in case a parsing error happened?OpenActions

-Updated by bkuhlmann (Brooke Kuhlmann) 10 months ago
+Updated by bkuhlmann (Brooke Kuhlmann) over 1 year ago

 I'd like to see support for this in Ruby Core as well.
 To add to the above, I think it would be nice if there was a blend of good Object Oriented + Functional design with Rainbow as found in my Tone gem.
 The reason I bring this up is because testing terminal colors can be a pain so being able to not only encode colors, as the Rainbow gem, does but also decode colors, as the Tone gem does, would yield maximum benefit and a lot more joy to the community.
 The Tone gem also provides additional support for aliasing colors -- which would be nice to support too -- but might be out of scope for the core team to support (if considered).
 Anyway, some additional thoughts to the above, in case it's of help.